Imagine this scenario:

 Unfortunately, many nonprofits make the mistake of not distinguishing their lapsed donors from other donor groups.
 They will send these lapsed donors the same mailer as their active donors or, even worse, prematurely mark them as inactive and ignore them altogether.

-Because you have already built relationships with these donors, special considerations should be made.
+Because you have had past interactions with these donors, special considerations should be made.
 Here are a few simple steps to winning back a lapsed donor:

 A: Who are the right donors?